nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**<br>

 2a.
-The user just launched the system and did not type a prior command.<br>
+The user just launched the system and did not add a task previously<br>
   >2a1.
 System displays `Nothing was undone` message<br>
   >Use case ends<br>